Imran4424/iOS-InterviewQuestions/Swift.md

 - `default`: This priority falls between `userInitiated` and `utility`.
 It is used if no other QoS is specified.
 - `unspecified`: Used when no QoS information is available, and the system must infer the priority.

+### How to perform work in the background and then update UI on the main thread?

 To perform work in the background and safely update the user interface (UI) on the main thread, we can combine `DispatchQueue.global().async` for the background work with `DispatchQueue.main.async` for the UI update.

 This is the standard and safest pattern in Swift for asynchronous programming in iOS and macOS applications.